vaughanb/UnityMultiplayerARPG_LootBag/README.md

 This add-on changes the loot system to drop loot into character loot bags on death, rather than dropping items directly to the ground.

+**NOTICE: This project is deprecated and will no longer be supported.
+The official MMORPG kit now includes most of this functionality.**

 **Please note that this works on the 3D version of the kit only.**

 ![](Screenshots/LootBag.png)